Bulgaria

 Letter recommended but not required at deadline

 Applicants are encouraged to secure affiliation(s) in both countries and to submit letters of invitation/affiliation indicating name/position of host and details on collaborating educational/cultural organization/institution.
-Projects must be well-formulated and achievable under the guidance of an advisor/mentor at an educational, cultural, or government institution.
+Projects must be well formulated and achievable under the guidance of an adviser/mentor at an educational, cultural, or government institution.

-The Bulgarian Fulbright Commission can assist in establishing contacts at prospective host institutions and will coordinate final assignments in Bulgaria.
+The Bulgarian Fulbright Commission can assist in establishing contacts at prospective host institutions but it is up to the candidate to secure support from a host institution/organization.
+Final assignments in Bulgaria will be coordinated and confirmed by the Commission.

 Affiliation Fees/Tuition